Special Education, M.Ed.

 Minimum Program Requirements

-In addition to the application materials required by The Graduate School, applicants must submit a resume, three letters of recommendation, official transcripts, most current GRE scores (within 5 years) and Personal Statement of Purpose (goals, past experience and unique skills).
+In addition to the application materials required by The Graduate School, applicants must submit a resume, three letters of recommendation, official transcripts, and Personal Statement of Purpose (goals, past experience and unique skills).
 Applicants must submit all application materials required by The Graduate School by the appropriate deadline.

 If admitted to the program, an advisor will be assigned to assist in developing a Plan of Study.
 Candidates will need to submit an electronic M.Ed. portfolio which is assembled from projects completed during coursework.
 The capstone product includes artifacts, reflective essays, and an oral presentation.